michelin/kafkactl/README.md

 Parameters:
       <action>           Action to perform (vaults).
-      <connectCluster>   Connect Cluster name that will vault the secrets.
+      <connectCluster>   Connect cluster name that will vault the secrets.
       [<secrets>...]
 Secrets to vaults separated by space.

 Options: